Pure Michigan Tourism Conference Summary

 Short Term Rentals

-Panelists discussed addressing short term rentals in terms of regulation.
-The primary goals are to ensure everyone is paying into the same taxes & assessments.
-They are also seeking some form of registration, possibly by directly licensing platforms such as AirBnB.
+Panelists discussed addressing short-term rentals in terms of regulation.
+The primary goal is to ensure everyone is paying into the same taxes & assessments.
+They are also seeking some form of registration, possibly by directly licensing platforms, such as AirBnB.

 Auto No Fault